www.handicapmd.com - HandicapMD

 Is Disability Parking Free in Nebraska?

-While some parking facilities offer free parking for disability permit holders, it is not a statewide mandate.
+While some facilities offer free parking for disability permit holders, it is not a statewide mandate.
 Always check local regulations.

 Why is Now a Good Time to Apply for a Disability Tag Online?